mriddle/mriddle/README.md

 ### Development

-`jekyll serve --watch --baseurl ""`

 Run the following line from within the project and make your changes.

+`bundle exec jekyll serve --watch --baseurl ""`

-Jekyll will automatically update as you updated the blog
+Jekyll will automatically update as you updated the blog.
+If you want to know more, this (Using Jekyll)[https://help.github.com/articles/using-jekyll-with-pages] page is wonderfully basic.